How to Change Google Chrome Cache Location in Windows

 1. Find current Chrome cache folder:

-• Type chrome://version in the address bar and press “Enter”.
+• Go to chrome://version in the address bar and hit “Enter”.

-• Note the “Profile Path” which shows the location where Chrome saves its files.
-It should look something like this:
+• Look for the “Profile Path” to see where Chrome stores its files.
+It might look like this:

 C:\Users\user\AppData\Local\Google\Chrome\User Data\Default